Have you heard of the Federal Government’s instant asset write-off?

 What is an instant asset write-off?

-An instant asset write-off allows small businesses (with an annual turnover of less than $500 million) to claim immediate deductions (up to an amount of $150,000 from 1 July 2020 this reduces to $1000) for new or second-hand plant and equipment asset purchases such as vehicles, tools and office equipment.
+An instant asset write-off allows small businesses (with an annual turnover of less than $500 million) to claim immediate deductions up to an amount of $150,000 (this will reduce to $1,000 from 1 January 2021) for new or second-hand plant and equipment asset purchases such as vehicles, tools and office equipment.
 The assets must first be used, or installed for use, in the income year you’re claiming for.

 The amount you can write-off will depend on when the asset was purchased and the associated threshold amount.
 Thresholds and eligible turnovers changed on 12 March 2020, check the ATO website for details.